jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 ### Weapons
 - Equipment checks, categories, ranks, types, usages, specializations, minimum Strength, hit modifiers, additional damage, and ranges can be set.
 - These are items that will be used with both the check and power tables.
 - If you have selected an attack class in the character's Combat tab, the selected class and default ability will automatically be chosen when classes and abilities for check and power are unselected.
-Note that they are not linked.
+Note that they are not linked.-
-- Bonuses due to specialization are not automatically reflected.
-(We would like to implement)
+- Bonuses due to specialization is automatically updated once the active effects are set.
+The check only changes the list display.
 - For weapons with multiple usages, it would be useful to create a separate item for each usage.
 - Equipment checkboxes and Active Effect enable/disable are linked, but can also be toggled manually.